28th Street Canyon: A Community Effort to Save and Restore

 A Turning Point

-On June 10, 2025, the Greater Golden Hill Community Planning Group held a special on-site workshop to review the proposal.
+In June 2025, the Greater Golden Hill Community Planning Group held a special on-site workshop to review the proposal.
 The meeting drew a large turnout of residents, and local news outlets reported on the community’s response.
 The landowner was present and, after witnessing the strong opposition and concerns raised, began to reconsider moving forward with development.

-Preserve Greater Golden Hill partnered with San Diego Canyonlands, a nonprofit dedicated to the preservation and restoration of regional canyons.
+PGGH partnered with San Diego Canyonlands, a nonprofit dedicated to the preservation and restoration of regional canyons.
 Together, we moved beyond stopping development to imagining long-term protection and restoration.

 Key elements of this vision include: